 My first objection is minor.
 Ms. Grange makes Fanny into a “very creditable” artist.1 I tend to agree with Richard Jenkyns, who, in his book A Fine Brush on Ivory, says, “I suspect that Jane Austen may have been trying to test the limits, to see how far she could go.
 Deliberately she withdraws from her heroine most of the attractions that might compensate for her timidity: Fanny is made to have no interest in music or drawing; she says that she does not want to learn them.”2 What we are meant to admire about Fanny, I believe, is her beautiful mind and character.
 Here we are invited to admire her for her accomplishments.
 But, as I said, this is really a very small criticism.
 I have others that are not so slight.

-Tom keeps a mistress.3 Tom has his vices, but it’s going a bit far to say that he kept a mistress (it is only alluded to briefly during some conversation, but it is still there).
+Tom keeps a mistress.3 Tom has his vices, of course, but it’s going a bit far to say that he kept a mistress (it is only alluded to briefly during some conversation, but it is still there).
 Edmund would have been completely shocked by such behavior, not have taken it as a matter of course, as he does in this book.

 ‘So, how is the little filly?’ asked Langley.
 ‘Got her into harness yet?’